-As of October 31, 2021 and October 31, 2020, the Company's environmental reserves were \$19.5 million and \$20.2 million, respectively, which include the LPRSA and Diamond Alkali Superfund Sites mentioned above.
+As of October 31, 2022 and October 31, 2021, the Company's environmental reserves were \$19.0 million and \$19.5 million, respectively.
 These reserves are principally based on environmental studies and cost estimates provided by third parties, but also take into account management estimates.
 The estimated liabilities are reduced to reflect the anticipated participation of other potentially responsible parties in those instances where it is probable that such parties are legally responsible and financially capable of paying their respective shares of relevant costs.
 For sites that involve formal actions subject to joint and several liabilities, these actions have formal agreements in place to apportion the liability.